 Career Development & Calling Shape Your Story

-Let this place, this community, and the people help you navigate your direction in life.
+Let this place, this community, and its people help you navigate your direction in life.

-Resources & Tools to help you Shape Your Story
+Resources & Tools to help Shape Your Story

 Picking a major(s) is a big deal.
 Talk it though with professors, parents and others what know you well.
-Meet with a Career Counselor to dig deep and discover the "what and why" behind areas of study that interest you.
+Meet with a Career Counselor to discover the "what and why" behind areas of study that interest you.

 Notice that we haven't said one word about a job or salary.
 That's because after ten years in the work force 80% of college graduates work in careers outside their major.

 Yes, you need to pay the bills and we encourage you to strive for success, but first understand that you'll do more for yourself if you pursue a major that makes you want to learn, develops your capacity for thinking creatively, and rewards your curiosity.
 These are traits, no matter what major you choose, that will propel your professional career.

 Which year should you start thinking about a major?